 Code of ethics means nothing to these bad coaches.
 Everyone knows when he or she is being unethical.
 So, no matter what piece of paper you show them with a set code of ethics it has no meaning these bad coaches.

 Many years ago someone said to me “coaching is not about the coach; it is always about the client.
 That is the only ethic to remember.”
 Unfortunately, many coaches focus on the transaction rather than helping the client.

 At a friends party I got into a conversation with girl of about 14 years of age.
 Her dream is to be a coach.
 I asked her what makes her want to be a coach.
 She said because it is an easy profession, you pretend you listen to other people and you get paid a lot.
 Maybe that is what the bad coaches that I call spirit finger coaches perception of coaching is.

 These scrupulous coaches are obviously talented.
 They are miss using their credibility, experience and charm to fool clients into giving their money.
 This goes against the coaching ethics and that trust was never part of their agenda.
 A coach is there to teach and guide people.
 He or she is there to help people grow as individuals so that they become better people in the world, be it wealth, health or relationship.

 Recognising a bad coach can be tough as some are very pleasant in their words and behaviour.
 You will only know that you are dealing with a bad coach once you engage with them.
 Unfortunately, you may face such bad coaches who have all the right marketing to backup them up.

 Yes, a bad coach is expensive and painful learning.
 Yet, it is learning that amplifies your awareness in looking out for that authentic coach.

-As a TEDx and Global Professional Speaker with decades of experience, I can help you to master important leadership attributes, and inspire you to develop your own unique formula for success mastery.
+I serve people and organisations focus upon the most important leadership attributes, and inspire to develop their own unique formula for success mastery.
 Connect with me or book me to be inspired by developing an executive presence that leads to your own unique formula of success mastery.